joshstephenson/Wordle-Solver/README.md

 Example:
 ```
-joshstephenson@~/Projects/Wordle-Solver$ ./WordleInteractive.py
+joshuastephenson@~/Projects/Wordle-Solver$ ./WordleInteractive.py
 What is your first word guess?
-May I recommend OATER? salet
+May I recommend OATER?
+> salet
 You entered: SALET
-Please enter green letters in a string like '__A__' (or ENTER for none)
+Please enter green letters (or ENTER for none)
+>
-Please enter yellow letters (or ENTER for none) l
+Please enter yellow letters (or ENTER for none)
+> l
 Your next guess should be: CORNI
-What is your next guess? corni
+What is your next guess?
+> corni
 You entered: CORNI
-Please enter green letters in a string like '__A__' (or ENTER for none) co___
+Please enter green letters (or ENTER for none)
+> co
 Please enter yellow letters (or ENTER for none)
+>
 Your next guess should be: COYLY
-What is your next guess? coyly
+What is your next guess?
+> coyly
 You entered: COYLY
-Please enter green letters in a string like '__A__' (or ENTER for none) coyly
+Please enter green letters in a string like '__A__' (or ENTER for none)
+> coyly
 You won 😉 in 3 guesses!
 ```